 Telehealth & Telemedicine Experience

-Ms. Lerman also has significant experience advising clients on regulatory considerations related to telehealth/telemedicine and other mobile heath and health technology issues.
+Ms. Lerman also has significant experience advising clients on regulatory considerations related to telehealth, telemedicine, and other mobile health and health technology issues.
 Her experience includes:

 - Advising clients on regulatory compliance, reimbursement, coverage, and policy issues related to the use of telehealth, telemedicine, mobile health, and related health technology platforms

-- Counseling clients on compliance with state and federal laws affecting provision of telehealth/telemedicine services, including issues related to practice of medicine/scope of practice, licensure, online prescribing, reimbursement and coverage, privacy and security, and risk management
+- Counseling clients on compliance with state and federal laws affecting provision of telehealth and telemedicine services, including issues related to practice of medicine/scope of practice, licensure, online prescribing, reimbursement and coverage, privacy and security, and risk management

 - Assisting clients with regard to the regulatory issues in establishing regional and national telemedicine networks